CentOS 8 suddenly has its life cut short to the end of 2021. Here are 6 Linux distros you may want to consider for CentOS replacements.

 On December 8th, 2020, Red Hat shocked the Linux world.
-They announced they would be shifting all of their investment in CentOS Linux from the popular downstream CentOS distribution.
+They announced shifting all of their investment in CentOS Linux from the popular downstream CentOS distribution.

 Red Hat will not release any new CentOS distributions, only CentOS Stream.
-CentOS will no longer be a stable point distribution but a rolling release.
-In addition to, the announcement clearly stated that CentOS Stream is not a replacement for CentOS Linux.
+Therefore, CentOS will no longer be a stable point distribution but a rolling release.
+In addition, the announcement clearly stated that CentOS Stream is not a replacement for CentOS Linux.

 Below is a list of 6 Linux distributions that you can consider as a possible replacement for your current CentOS server.

 AlmaLinux is an open-source, community-driven project that intends to fill the gap left by the demise of the CentOS stable release.
-AlmaLinux OS is a 1:1 binary compatible fork of RHEL 8 and it is built by the creators of the established CloudLinux OS.
+AlmaLinux OS is a 1:1 binary compatible fork of RHEL 8, and it is built by the creators of the established CloudLinux OS.